Crawling an Amazon S3 data store using a VPC endpoint - AWS Glue

 Creating a crawler for an Amazon S3 data store

 You can now create a crawler that specifies the Network connection you've created.
-For more details on creating a crawler, see Working with crawlers on the AWS Glue console.
+For more details on creating a crawler, see Configuring a crawler.

 1. Start by choosing Crawlers in the navigation pane on the AWS Glue console.